lostbearlabs/LogLlama/docs/sql_queries.md

 @ UserID ComputerID
 ```

-This is useful when performing queries on logs with inconsistent formatting.
+This is useful when performing queries on logs with inconsistently populated fields.
+You can use the `@` command to ensure that every line has the fields you intend to query upon before you make your query.

+This command assumes that the mapping from `ComputerID -> UserID` is consistent.
+If the mapping is not consistent, then the command's behavior is not well defined.

 ## Other uses for fields